Jake Johnson: Career

 From 2011 to 2018, Johnson starred as Nick Miller alongside Zooey Deschanel on New Girl.
-In 2013, he appeared in the music video for "Rouse Yourself", a song by indie-soul band JC Brooks & the Uptown Sound alongside his Safety Not Guaranteed co-star Aubrey Plaza.
+In 2013, he appeared in the music video for "Rouse Yourself", a song by indie soul band JC Brooks & the Uptown Sound alongside his Safety Not Guaranteed co-star Aubrey Plaza.
 He also starred (as a fictional version of himself) in a series of Dodge Dart commercials with Craig Robinson.
 In 2015, he played park informatician Lowery Cruthers in Jurassic World.
 In 2017, Johnson starred as Eddie Garrett in the Netflix comedy film Win It All.

 The web series Drunk History was inspired by a 2007 conversation that Johnson had with series creator Derek Waters.
 Johnson, while drunk, was trying to describe the story of Otis Redding's death to Waters, and Waters was inspired to build a series around history narrated by drunk people.
 Johnson later appeared in the first episode of the web series as Aaron Burr.
 After it was adapted for television under the same title on Comedy Central, he appeared in the eighth episode as William B. Travis, and the ninth episode of season three as Boris Spassky.

 In 2018, Johnson appeared in the comedy film Tag as Randy Cilliano.
 In the same year, it was announced that Johnson was cast in the lead role of Ben Hopkins in the Netflix adult animation series Hoops.
 Also that year, Johnson provided the voice of Peter B. Parker / Spider-Man in Spider-Man: Into the Spider-Verse.

-In 2019, Johnson was cast in the lead role of Grey McConnell in the ABC drama series Stumptown.
-He took over the role from Mark Webber, who played the character in the original pilot episode.
+In 2019, Johnson was cast in the lead role of Grey McConnell in the ABC drama series Stumptown; he took over the role from Mark Webber, who played the character in the original pilot episode.

+In 2023, Johnson started an advice podcast entitled We're Here to Help with co-host Gareth Reynolds.
+The same year, he made his directorial debut with Self Reliance.

 Personal life

-Johnson married artist Erin Payne in 2006 and has twin daughters Elizabeth and Olivia, born in 2014.
-Johnson and Payne have been together since 2003.
+Johnson married Erin Payne, an artist, in 2006.
+They have twin daughters, Elizabeth and Olivia, born in 2014.

+Johnson is a fan of several Chicago sports teams, including the Chicago Cubs and the Chicago Bears.